robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 “That’s what protective looks like when you’ve had enough.”

-Mara didn’t deny it.
-She didn’t confirm it either.
-She closed the notebook and slid it back across the table with care — not because she was sentimental, but because she understood workmanship.
+Mara didn’t deny it nor did she confirm it.
+She silently closed the notebook and carefully slid it back across the table.

-“You have standards,” Mara said.
+“And you have standards.”

-Lauren’s gaze flicked away, briefly — not shame, more like the reflex of a woman who’d learned to hide anything soft because softness gets hunted.
+Lauren’s gaze flicked away, briefly, like the reflex of a woman who’d learned to hide softness because it gets exploited.

-“You learn them,” she said quietly.
-“Or you get eaten.”
+“You learn standards,” she said quietly, “or you don't last.”

 Mara looked at her properly then, steady as a level.

-“Yes,” Mara said.
+“Yes,” Mara agreed firmly.
 “Exactly.”

-They held each other’s gaze for a beat — no sentimentality, no softness — just recognition.
-Two women looking at the same map and realising the other knew how to read it.
+They held each other’s gaze: recognition—two women looking at the same map and realising the other knew how to read it.
 Behind them, the mannequin’s sleeve shifted.

-“Mara,” Charlie said, soft, cautious — but it was work, not interruption.
-“The seam pulls when you raise the arm.”
+“Mara,” Charlie said, soft, cautious, but it was work, not interruption.
+“This seam pulls when you raise the arm.”

-Mara turned immediately.
+Mara turned.
 Attention snapped to the garment the way a blade snaps to a whetstone.

 “Good catch,” she said, and then added, because she couldn’t help herself, “Of course it does.
-It’s always there.”
+It’s physics.”

-Charlie didn’t smile.
-He didn’t preen.
-He just held the bodice steady while Mara repinned the line, the way he held everything: quietly, without demanding credit.
+Charlie quietly held the bodice steady while Mara repinned the line.
+It was the way he held things: quietly, without drawing attention to himself.
 Lauren watched him again.
-This time the pride didn’t hide as well.
+This time her pride didn’t hide as well.

-“Charles seems… different,” she said, carefully.
-As if the name itself still belonged to her mouth.
+“Charles seems— different,” she said, carefully.

 Mara didn’t look up.

-“Charlie,” she corrected, not harshly — simply as fact.
-As if the room had already decided.
+“Charlie,” she corrected, not harshly: simply as fact, as if the room had already decided.

-Lauren blinked once.
-A small recalibration.
-She didn’t argue.
-She didn’t make a face.

-She just let the correction stand.
+Lauren blinked: a small recalibration.
+She didn’t make a face, but let the correction stand.

-“Charlie,” she repeated, tasting it like a word she was learning to say without cutting her tongue.
-“He wanted to quit school because he felt humiliated.”
+“Charlie... is more... himself, here,” she repeated, tasting it like words she hadn't expected to say.
+I’d already seen that.
+The pattern held.
+I didn’t question it.
+“He seems to feel part of this room.
+Valued.”

-The word *humiliated* sat in the air like something sour — controlled, but bitter, as if it didn’t belong in her mouth and she resented that it had ever belonged in his day.
+The word 'valued' sat in the air like something unexpected, as if it wasn’t a word frequently in her mouth.

 Mara’s hands kept moving.

-“Some people use humiliation as a tool,” she said.
-“Because they have nothing else.”

-Lauren’s eyes stayed on the garment, as if she’d decided this was where she could look without breaking.

-“We don’t use it here,” Mara added.
+“Charlie's value is partly in his temperament,” she said.
+“It affects how he approaches tasks.”
+Lauren’s eyes stayed fixed on the garment.
+“That's more important than skill.”

-Lauren nodded slowly, as if she needed to hear that said out loud by someone other than herself.
+Lauren nodded slowly, as if she wanted to hear that said out loud by someone other than herself.

-“And what do you use?” she asked.

-It struck me then that she wasn’t asking only for her son.
-Not really.
+“How so?”

 Mara tugged the fabric once, then twice, testing tension.

-“Standards,” she said.
-“Consequences.
-Work.”
+“Temperament makes it possible to accept our standards,” she said.
+“Accept responsibility.
+Work respectfully.”

 Lauren stood very still, like those words were something she could finally put weight onto.

+"I see."
+Her smile went slightly crooked watching Charlie's hands.
+"I must have been blind.
+I only saw the boy in my head and not this...
+Charlie at all.
+He's so—settled, now.
+And..."
+Her brows furrowed, as if unwilling to say what was so clear now.
+"He—fits in.
+I mean, he blends in.
+He's like—"

+She stopped.
+The room sat in silence, as if waiting to hear her say it.
+Mara broke the tension.

+"He's settled in here because his temperament suits the environment."

-Then she surprised herself again, and her voice lifted a fraction, almost teasing:
+Lauren seemed to grasp at that explanation the way parched lips welcome lip balm.
+She sat for a moment staring into the space before her, then her voice lifted a fraction, almost teasing:

-“And coffee.”
+“Could I entice you with a coffee?”

-Mara’s mouth twitched — one of her rare allowances.
+Mara’s mouth twitched—one of her rare allowances.

 Lauren moved to the side bench and opened the paper bag.
-Two coffees emerged.
-Not delicate.
-Not fancy.
-Practical cups with lids that said: *I’ve learned how to do this without needing to be thanked for it.*
+Two coffees emerged—practical cups, ones with lids, that said:

+*I’ve learned how to do this without needing to be thanked for it*.

-She set one near Mara’s elbow, away from fabric.
+She set one near Mara’s elbow, who stared at it.

-Mara stared at it like it might be a trap.

-“Don’t make it a thing,” Lauren said, already turning away, as if generosity had to be disguised to be tolerable.
+“Don’t make it a thing,” Lauren said, already turning away, as if generosity had to be smuggled in.

 Mara picked up the cup and took a sip.

-“Fine.”

-Lauren’s smile flashed — brief, real — and then she folded it away again.
-From the fitting corner, Charlie glanced over — not at his mother exactly, not at me — but at the two women standing in quiet alignment.
-The look on his face wasn’t dramatic.
-It was weather: the subtle shift of someone realising the world might, in fact, hold.
+Lauren’s smile flashed, real.

-He didn’t ask what they’d talked about.
-He didn’t intrude, but returned to the seam and held the fabric steady while Mara corrected the line.
+From the fitting corner, Charlie glanced over: two women, briefly aligned.
+Whatever crossed his face didn’t stay long.
+He went back to the seam, held the cloth steady, and Mara corrected the line.

-And for the first time since he’d walked out of school, something settled into place for him.

-Not refuge.

-Not rescue.

-Infrastructure.

-Women building something that would hold.

-And Charlie learning — quietly, steadily — how to live inside it.
+He held the work.

+They held everything else.

 <hr style="height:2px;border-width:0;color:yellow;background-color:yellow">